 New Solution – ERiC

 To support manufacturers when creating software products for communication with the tax authorities, the tax authorities have also been providing software components since the introduction of electronic communication.
 The software manufacturers can integrate these components into their products to minimize the implementation effort.

 Initially Java-based program components were provided by the tax authority, now only fully compiled program components (C libraries) are provided.
 These are known as EriC (Elster Rich Client) libraries.

 To make technical or subject-specific changes to the ERiC libraries, the tax authority updates the ERiC libraries twice a year (usually in May and November).
 The ERiC release in May delivers only technical changes but the subject-specific changes are provided with the main release in November.
 Therefore, you can find the bases necessary for the advance return for tax on sales/purchases (UStA) and the employment tax notification (LStA) for the subsequent year in the November release.
 This means that it is mandatory to include this ERiC main release in the manufacturer’s software.
 It must be delivered as soon as possible so that the ERiC libraries required for the new year can be used at the start of the year.

-The new Elster Adapter provided in Cloud Platform Integration uses those libraries to support the communication with the German tax authority.
+The new Elster Adapter provided in Cloud Integration uses those libraries to support the communication with the German tax authority.
 The ERiC libraries are updated automatically in Cloud Integration, there is no need for any manual action be the user of the integration scenario.

 What changes does ERiC result in for the employer in the HR/FI system?